kcenon/logger_system/README.md

 - **Alert System**: Define rules to trigger alerts based on log patterns
 - **Security Features**: Log encryption, sensitive data sanitization, and access control
 - **Integration Testing**: Comprehensive test suite for all components

+> Security note: `encrypted_writer` is a demonstration component using a simple XOR scheme and is not suitable for production use.
+See SECURITY.md for guidance and recommended alternatives.

 ## Integration with Thread System